harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 >[!important]
 >Prefer to compare the result of the remainder operator against `0` if possible.
 >
 >Think of a function `bool isOdd(int x)` where its purpose is to return `true` if the `x` is an odd number.
 The conditional logic could be that "if x % 2 equals 1, then return true".
 However, this will fail when the `x` value is a negative integer (e.g. `-5`) because the remainder will be `-1` and it does not equal to `1`.
+In this case, it's better to check if the remainder does not equal to `0`.

 ### Exponent operator
 -